How did we get interested in truffles?

 Following redundancy in 2008, we went on a truffle hunting course with one of our dogs.
-She took to it like a ‘duck to water’ and was invited to take part in the first UK Truffle Hunting Championships.
-After a lot of practice she won the title, a trophy and, most important to her, a lot of dog food!
-Since this time, we have trained three more of our dogs to find truffles.
+She took to it like a ‘duck to water’ and was invited to enter the first UK Truffle Hunting Championships.
+After much practice she won the title, a trophy and, most important to her, a lot of dog food!

+We formed in 2010.
 Since that time, we have found significant quantities of truffles from woodland sites across southern England.
 At the English Truffle Company we wish to continue harvesting truffles from our sites for many years to come and so work in a responsible, sustainable manner.
 These have been sold to Michelin star and leading restaurants, private individuals, including some household names, wholesalers, truffle retailers and food manufacturers.
 Among the top accolades for our English truffles:

 Besides selling truffles, truffle trees and other truffle goods, we are regularly invited by private landowners to search for truffles in their woodlands or harvest truffles from their plantations.
 We also run truffle dog training workshops around the country.
 The company has received widespread media coverage, including a video that has been viewed over 15 million times, on The Food Programme and Gardeners’ Question Time on BBC Radio 4 and on television, as well as in leading newspapers, many magazines and in several books.

 LUX Magazine said of us in 2020: